wp-plugins/ni-testimonials/readme.txt

 It currently supports the following shortcode with options:

+[ni-testimonials-list] - Shows all testimonials in a list with all types

-[ni-testimonials] - Shows all testimonials with all types
+[ni-testimonials] - Shows all testimonials in a carousel with all types

 [ni-testimonials type=""] - Enables you to specify which type of testimonial to show - e.g home-page